 We march, we walk, we mince, we dance in London’s streets and then in a London park on Friday 1 July 2022, because on that day it will be exactly 50 years since many people still alive did just that on Saturday 1 July 1972.

 We will be joined by friends and allies to hold a protest march tracing the exact route of the Gay Liberation Front (GLF) 1972 march.
-We will leave from the Trafalgar Square area by St. Martin-in-the-Fields at 1:00 p.m. and walk by way of Waterloo Place, Lower Regent Street, Piccadilly Circus, Shaftesbury Avenue, Charing Cross Road and Oxford Street to Marble Arch.
-Immediately on arrival there will be a mass Kiss-In followed by a Party in the Park where silly games will be played.
+We will leave from the Trafalgar Square area by St. Martin-in-the-Fields at 1:00 p.m. and walk by way of Charing Cross Road and Oxford Street to Marble Arch and Speakers Corner.
+Due to Covid and Monkeypox we will not be able to hold a mass Kiss-In as planned, but we will hold a party in the Park where silly games will be played.
+The Quebec, in Old Quebec Street, aka “The Elephant’s graveyard” will be providing space for those looking for refreshments near the Park.

 The Gay Liberation Front (1970-1973) was an outpouring of rage by lesbians, trans people, bi’s and gay men in the USA and here in the UK and Ireland, and eventually across much of the world, against centuries of abuse by police, workplaces, and legislators.